-He’s now upgraded his position by passing my Guard and if I don’t escape soon then he’s going to get 3 points from the referee.
+If you’re fighting from Bottom Cross Side and if you don’t escape soon then your partner is going to get 3 points from the referee.

 Once someone has passed your guard, you can no longer use your legs to keep yourself safe; but, you can use your arms.
 Extend both of your arms to control their bicep.

 Once you’re controlling the bicep, kick up to help you sit up.
 Push their bicep as you push your other hand to the mat.

 Then, walk backwards and your opponent will slide off of you and you’ll have escaped bottom cross side.

 Now this works because most people don’t think it works.
 I’ve actually been doing this to people, and they’re looking at me confused as they fall over.

 But you need commitment from the person on top.
 They need to be heavy and they need to be going for your neck.

 Check out my video tutorial where I breakdown the Bicep Push Escape: